 Skin is the largest organ in the body.
 It protects your innards, holds you together, and regulates your body’s temperature.
 However, since skin doesn’t perform any complex chemical-sorting or blood-pumping activities the biological makeup of skin is one of the simplest of all our organs.

-This is great news for scientists who wish to artificially make skin.
+This is great news for scientists who wish to 3D print skin tissues.
 Companies such as L’Oréal are investing significant sums into R&D to discover ways to create 3D printed skin.
 Having the ability to do this is of great value to companies such as L’Oréal as they can test their sun and anti-aging creams on this skin without requiring living humans.

 This in theory means that 3D printed skin would lead to better quality sun creams which would help reduce the prevalence of skin cancer.
 Additionally, apprentice tattoo artists have an easier source of fake skin to practice on, so maybe the quality of people’s ink will increase too.